karwinski/QA-and-Git/git_notes.md

 - If you want to push commits using the user of your company github account you need to set up your name and e-mail address:

-Locate you in the directory after you initialized git:
+Located in the git directory after you initialized git and type:
+For more info about [git configuration](https://git-scm.com/book/tr/v2/Customizing-Git-Git-Configuration)

 ```
 git config --local user.name <name> # User name you use in your company github account